The Healthy Menu for Diabetes – For diabetics, sweet foods and multiplying vegetables and fruits should be part of a balanced and healthy diet plan.

 The person who normally breakfasts the cereal should be sure choosing cereals without added sugar.
 Try adding sliced berries or peaches on it.
 Alternatively, consumption of some berries with low-fat yoghurt is also a healthy option.

-Instead of drinking fruit juice, which has a high sugar content, juice of lemon juice or lime into mineral water can be a refreshing alternative.
+Instead of drinking fruit juice, which has a high sugar content, The Healthy Menu for Diabetes is Lemon Juice.
+Lemon juice or lime juice into mineral water can be a refreshing alternative.

 Lunch and dinner